CI-Connect/tutorial-dagman-namd/README.md

  * [Keypoints](#keypoints)
  * [Help](#help)

->Objectives
+### Objectives
->   Learn about Workflow Management
+> Learn about workflow management
 > Learn how to use DAGMan to complete a set of computational jobs

 ## Overview

 In scientific computing, one may have to perform several computational tasks or data manipulations that are inter dependent.
 Workflow management